The resources on this page have been collated in collaboration with the charity Jonathan’s Voice.

-Some general suggestions:
+Some other general suggestions:

 It might be appropriate to signpost your colleague to one of the sources of support under “Help for you” above.
 For example, your organisation may have a mental health first aider they could talk to.
 (If you’re a mental health first aider yourself, why not join our MHFAer support network, to share ideas and experiences with others in the same position?)

 Of course, it can be a very hard decision for a person to trust someone enough to share their mental health difficulties.
 Please treat the information they give you with the utmost respect, tact and confidentiality.
 That said, if you’re really worried that a problem may be serious or urgent, it may be wise to let a manager or HR colleague know to make sure your colleague gets the help they need at the time they need it.

 If you employ IP professionals, here are some things you can do to promote and maintain their mental wellbeing.
 The most important is to encourage a working environment where mental health can be openly discussed, without stigma or judgement or negative impact on your team members’ professional development.
 Sometimes, just talking about it can vastly improve your workplace culture and employees’ wellbeing.

 (By the way, we wouldn’t be IP professionals if we didn’t remind you that the information we provide here is not intended as legal or HR advice.)